dor-fried/dor-fried-17-02-2022/README.md

 The Test senacrios is:

-1. Logo "Herolo" has visible'
+1. Logo "Herolo" has visible

 2. get the global window.location object of the page that is currently active

 3. should logo has exist in page

-4. should send form data
+4. should send form data and get 200 OK

 5. should attampt to send form with no data - validate alerts input